 Having a refrigerator-and-freezer combination is pretty typical in most homes, but sometimes a household needs a bit of extra freezer space for long-term cold storage.
 That’s where the stand-alone freezer comes in.

-Choosing the best freezer for your needs includes looking at several factors, such as the space you’ve got for the new appliance, how much food you intend to store, how you feel about energy efficiency, and more.
+Choosing the best freezer for your needs includes looking at several factors, such as how much space is available for the new appliance, how many frozen foods you intend to store, how you feel about energy efficiency, and more.

 - BEST OVERALL: Frigidaire 13 cu. ft.
-Frost Free Upright Freezer
+Frost-Free Upright Freezer

 - RUNNER-UP: GE Garage Ready 17.3 cu. ft.
-Frost Free Freezer
+Frost-Free Freezer

 - BEST CHEST FREEZER: Frigidaire 14.8 cu. ft.
 Chest Freezer